patrycja-io/patrycja-io/README.md

 - 🔭 I’m currently working on E-commerce shop and mobile app
-- 🌱 I’m currently learning : React native
+- 🌱 I’m currently learning :
 - 👯 I’m looking to collaborate on some mobile development
 - 📫 How to reach me: me@patrycja.io
 - 😄 Pronouns: she/her